 The instructors will gain learner attention by having them review the results of Item 9 on the PARCC Assessment Professional Development Questionnaire (see Figure 9).
-This particular item from the questionnaire was chosen because it highly influenced the creation of the instructional goal during the analysis, and it provides a purpose for learning.
+This particular item from the questionnaire was chosen because it highly influenced the instructional goal during the analysis, and it provides a purpose for learning.
 For example, Item 9 asks: How would you describe your current skill level in creating assessment items which reflect the format and rigor of The PARCC Assessment?
 After the learners have had an opportunity to review the data, the instructor will ask: Is it okay that 58% of teachers believe that their skills at creating assessment items are novice or average?
 How can we increase the percentage of teachers who believe that their skills are proficient or expert?
-What would be a reasonable percentage for those who believe their skill is proficient and/or expert?

 The instructors will describe the goal in The PARCC Assessment Resources folder for the learners to consider.
-The instructor will state the learning objective: The learner will be able to create with proficiency assessment items which reflect the rigor of the Common Core State
+The instructor will state the learning objective: The learner will be able to create with proficiency assessment items which reflect the rigor of the Common

-Standards (CCSS) and the format of The PARCC Assessment using available resources.
+Core State Standards (CCSS) and the format of The PARCC Assessment using available resources.
 The learning objective will be clearly visible to the learners throughout the workshop.